paloukari/OrcaDetector/final_report.md

 - Final dense layers: None, 2 x 256-wide, 2 x 4096-wide
 - L2 regularization: None, 0.005 - 0.1

 Our final hyperparameter selection uses a batch size of 64 samples.
 We specify 100 epochs of training, with an early stopping condition that typically results in training being completed in approximately 35 epochs.
-We use an ADAM optimizer, with initial learning rate of 0.001.
+We use an Adam optimizer, with initial learning rate of 0.001.
 We also apply a Keras callback to reduce the learning rate when learning has plateaued for 2 consecutive epochs, with a minimum allowed learning rate of 0.00001.

 We also apply a dropout of 0.4 after the core VGGish portion of the model, and we apply L2 regularization (lambda=0.01) for all convolutional and fully-connected layers.